osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 # Cloud Install
 -------------

 Best choice its free/private VPS, this due free hosting and mayority of private dont provide necesary enabled php modules such "openssl" and "curl" as examples, only some very older accounts still can access those modules.
-We recomended Digital Ocean
+We recomended Digital Ocean.
+Ancient accounts of Hostinger have those all enabled.

 ## Cloud Deploy installation

-For Cloud hosting the most compatible way it's using [`DigitalOcean` (click here)](https://m.do.co/c/ac38c262507b) as the recommended way if need hosting related.
+For Cloud hosting we recommend [`DigitalOcean` (click here)](https://m.do.co/c/ac38c262507b) if need hosting related.

 1. **Create** a [Digitalocean account](https://m.do.co/c/ac38c262507b) and once complete go log in.
 2. **Choose** a Debian Droplet by click the Create button in the top right hand corner, and later from the dropdown menu.